-- Lowers individual taxes and sets the rates at 0%, 10%, 12%, 22%, 24%, 32%, 35%, and 37% so people can keep more of their hard-earned money.
+- Lowers individual taxes and sets the rates at 0%, 10%, 12%, 22%, 24%, 32%, 35%, and 37%

-- Significantly increases the standard deduction to protect roughly double the amount of what you earn each year from taxes – from $6,500 and $13,000 under current law to $12,000 and $24,000 for individuals and married couples, respectively.
+- Significantly increases the standard deduction from $6,500 and $13,000 under current law to $12,000 and $24,000 for individuals and married couples, respectively.

-- Preserves the mortgage interest deduction – providing tax relief to current and aspiring homeowners.
+- Preserves the mortgage interest deduction –

-- For all homeowners with existing mortgages that were taken out to buy a home, there will be no change to the current mortgage interest deduction.
+- For homeowners with existing mortgages that were taken out to buy a home, there will be no change to the current mortgage interest deduction.